moismailzai/socioscapes/README.md

 ### What Does It Do?
 ***

-For developers, socioscapes provides a semantic API that is designed to standardize how you interact with an extendable set of current and future open-source tools.
-For the end user, socioscapes has been designed to allow simple and easy file management: you should be able to save, edit, and share your work in an intuitive, non-proprietary way.
+For developers, socioscapes provides an extendable asynchronous API that standardizes interaction with various open-source tools and standards.
+For the end user, socioscapes allows simple and easy file management: you should be able to save, edit, and share your work in an intuitive, non-proprietary format.
 Rather than reinvent the wheel, socioscape '.scape' files are simply containers that transparently organize the data you choose to work with.
-A .scape file is just a JSON object with the following structure:
+A .scape file is [just a JSON object] (https://github.com/moismailzai/socioscapes/blob/master/src/core/schema.js) with the following structure:

-![Image of the Soscioscapes Schema] (https://raw.githubusercontent.com/moismailzai/socioscapes/master/docs/schema-small.png) This diagram is a visual representation of the core socioscapes schema.
-Currently, socioscapes defines the following classes [scape], [state], [layer], and [view].
-Each instance of these classes includes a {meta} member whose purpose is to store metadata about the unique aspects of that instance.
-Since the root socioscapes object is itself just an instance of the [scape] class, it also has a {meta} member.
-The [states] array in the root object stores instances of the [state] class, which are conceptualized as the complete contents of the DOM at a particular moment.
-A particular {state} instance stores all of the data and configuration that are necessary to reproduce a corresponding screen state.
-Each such state can include multiple maps, charts, graphs, and other visualizations.
-For instance, suppose a user wishes to create a thematic map of their neighbourhood and to display the ways in which income is distributed across their city.
-Besides a map, they may also wish to include charts, graphs, and tables.
-Socioscapes approaches this task by differentiating between [layer] elements, which are static collections of raw numerical and geometric data, and [view] elements, which are conceptualized unique DOM-rendered instances of these layers.
-Views are always directly incorporated into the DOM whereas layers never simply datastores.
-A chart contained within a DOM \<div\> element constitutes a socioscapes view but the same data from the same layer could also be used in my different maps, charts, graphs, and tables.
-Since this is a common GIS scenario, both the socioscapes API and the datastructure has been organized to help facilitate such tasks.
-This schema is not set in stone and users can use the socioscapes.fn.extend function to edit, remove, and add classes as they see fit.
+![Image of the Soscioscapes Schema] (https://raw.githubusercontent.com/moismailzai/socioscapes/master/docs/schema-small.png) The above is a visual representation of the socioscapes [scape] class, which is itself composed of [state], [layer], and [view] classes.
+All class instances include a {meta} object that holds arbitrary data unique to the instance, such as a name, an author, and a source.
+Since the {scape} object is itself just an instance of the [scape] class, it also includes a {meta} member.

+The [state] array stores instances of the [state] class, which are meant to organize all of the data and configuration necessary to reproduce a corresponding DOM state.
+This structure fascilitates comparative and time series visualization.
+For instance, suppose a user wishes to demonstrate a change in the way income is distributed across their city.
+They could create several {state} instances, one for each point in the time series.
+This allows for maximum data mobility because each {state} is entirely independent of the others and can be edited, saved, and shared independently.

+Now suppose that besides a map, the user also wishes to include some charts, graphs, and tables.
+Socioscapes approaches this problem by organizing each {state} into [layer] and [view] stores. {layer} objects are static collections of raw numerical and geometric data; {view} objects are indexes that store settings and point to data necessary to recreate a particular element (such a chart).
+Views are directly incorporated into the DOM whereas layers are just datastores.
+The above schema is not set in stone and users can use [socioscapes.fn.extend()] (https://github.com/moismailzai/socioscapes/blob/master/src/core/extend.js) to edit, remove, and add additional classes.
 To get a feel for the API, jump into the code or read through the following examples: